arieldunn/arieldunn/README.md

 - 👋 Hi, I’m @arieldunn
-- 👀 I’m interested in developing
+- 👀 I’m interested in data visualization
-- 🌱 I’m currently learning too analyze data
+- 🌱 I’m currently learning to analyze data
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me arieldunn@me.com